vranac/revealjs-template/README.md

 and setup the revealjs as submodule.

 This should work on any linux/osx setup.
-For windows you would need Cygwin installed, and not sure about the slashes on the path.
+For windows you would need Cygwin installed.

 To use this, first clone this repo, then execute
 ```